How are admissions decisions made?

 Are there expenses or fees beyond the cost of tuition?

-The AAC Fee is assessed to every student at our school to help cover the costs of operating and maintaining the Angela Activities Center, where OLSH students learn, study, compete, practice, eat, socialize, and relax.
+The AAC Fee is assessed to every student at our school to help cover the costs of operating and maintaining the Angela Activities Center, where your student will learn, study, compete, practice, eat, socialize, and relax.
 While the AAC facility provides a wide range of benefits to OLSH student athletes, it also hosts our phys ed classes as well as our wellness/conditioning initiative, led by Mr. Kris Karagory.
-The AAC serves as a site for OLSH dances, the annual pre-Prom Grand March, commencement exercises and other special events.
+The AAC serves as a site for OLSH dances, the annual pre-Prom Grand March, commencement exercises, and other special events.
 The AAC fee is $500 per student; $750 maximum per family.

 Do you offer scholarships?

 OLSH offers a growing number of scholarships to incoming freshman students as well as additional scholarship opportunities for upperclassmen.
 Scholarships are awarded to students based on their qualifications for the individual scholarships that may be based on student academic record, extracurricular involvement, and financial need.

 Click here for more information on OLSH Scholarships.

 When are scholarship applications due?
 When will we receive notice about scholarship decisions?

 Many of OLSH’s scholarships have a need-based requirement; therefore, scholarship applications are due at the same time as the tuition assistance application deadline of March 15.
 Final decisions for scholarships are made by the designated scholarship committees by early May, and are communicated to families soon thereafter.

 Do you accept international students?
 What is required for application?